Aims and Scope

 General Editor: Rasmus Greiner

 Managing Editors: Delia González de Reufels, Winfried Pauleit

-Editors: Tatiana Astafeva, Mara Fritzsche, Delia González de Reufels, Rasmus Greiner, Winfried Pauleit, Christine Rüffert
+Editors: Tatiana Astafeva, Mara Fritzsche, Delia González de Reufels, Rasmus Greiner, Winfried Pauleit, Angela Rabing, Christine Rüffert

 International Advisory Board

 Mason Allred (Brigham Young University – Hawaii)

 Nicholas Baer (University of Chicago)